High-price warning: Most and least expensive gas in Austin as of Sunday - NewsBreak

 $3.19

-The title of cheapest gas, meanwhile, goes to Valero at 1405 W William Cannon Dr. As of 04:51 PM, Tuesday, they had regular listed at $2.54 per gallon.
+The title of cheapest gas, meanwhile, goes to BP at 101 4Th St Nw.
+As of 05:57 PM, Tuesday, they had regular listed at $3.14 per gallon.

 Comments / 0